brimdata/zed/docs/zed/README.md

 at scale based on data represented in accordance with the [Zed data model](../formats).

-A lake is orgnized into a collection of data pools forming a single administrative domain.
+A lake is organized into a collection of data pools forming a single administrative domain.
 The current implementation supports ACID append and delete semantics at the commit level while we have plans to support CRUD updates at the primary-key level